MicrosoftDocs/Viva/Viva/glint/setup/set-up-distribution-lists.md

             - I want to include all active employees only.
             - I want to filter all active employees by these populations:
               - Select **+ New Population** and then **+ New Filters**
-              - From the dropdown filters menu, choose your new attribute selection.
+              - From the dropdown filters menu, choose the attributes for employees who will be part of this distribution list.
-              - If you need to exclude someone, search for their name and select **Exclude."
-Conversely, if you need to remove someone from the Excluded list, search their name and select **Remove.**
+              - If you need to exclude someone, search for their name and select **Exclude.** Conversely, if you need to remove someone from the Excluded list, search their name and select **Remove.**
               - You will now see your new Distribution List and the number of members under the *Included* section and those you may choose to exclude under *Excluded.*
               - Confirm your list and select **Save Changes**

                >[!TIP]
                >For an Exit survey, consider enabling **Include Inactive Employees**.
 To include inactive employees, contact them via their personal email.